Sonderborg – The future zero carbon city

-- Demonstrate ambitious electrification of Sonderborg’s Roadmap2020, including integration of wind energy from coastal near turbines and rooftop PV power production
+- Demonstrate ambitious electrification of Sonderborg’s Roadmap2020 and Roadmap2015, including integration of rooftop PV power production

-- Energy retrofitting existing house association buildings in close cooperation with tenants
+- Energy retrofitting existing housing association buildings in close cooperation with tenants

 - Engage the citizens as co-designers of the Smart Zero Carbon Sonderborg ambition based integrated solutions, comprehensive learning and the introduction of new ICT based energy information.